Lruihao/CoverView/README.en.md

 ## 💥 Change Notice

-Moved the original CoverView to my repositories since 2024-03-28, and made the following changes and enhancements:
+Forked the original CoverView to my repositories since 2024-03-28, and made the following changes and enhancements:

 - Fixed the problem that images with patterns background cannot be downloaded
 - Fixed the problem of being unable to download and upload images with SVG format icons